Hey there friend, and Welcome aboard!!

-Weight.
+- Weight.
 The original 800’s were 3 grams lighter at 330 vs. 333 for the 800S.

-Bass.
+- Bass.
 The 800S added a bit more bass emphasis.
-The original 800 was not without bass, and in fact has much less overall roll off than a lot of other balanced audiophile type open back cans.
+The original 800 was not without bass, and in fact, has much less overall roll-off than a lot of other balanced audiophile-type open back cans.

-Color: The original 800 was mostly silver with touches of black, while the 800S is all black with touches of silver.
+- Color: The original 800 was mostly silver with touches of black, while the 800S is all black with touches of silver.

 - Musical.
 Overall, the 800’s seem a little more musically refined, inclined, and sublime.
-Yeah buddy!
+Yeah, buddy!

-Treble.
+- Treble.
 The original 800 is perhaps most notorious for having that harsh 6k spike which actually ruined the headphone for many.
 That said, if you don’t want to spend a lot more for the improvement in the 800S, you could EQ that spike down.
 If you don’t want to bother with all that and just want the improved sound, the 800S did tame down the peak quite a bit.

-XLR.
+- XLR.
 The S version comes with a 4 pin XLR cable that can be used with balanced drive headphone amps as well as regular headphone amps.
 What is XLR?
 All this means is that the connection from the amp has XLR inputs instead of your standard 1/4″ termination.

-Amp selection.
-The original 800’s do best with a tube amp of some sort, while the 800S works very well with a solid state amp.
+- Amp selection.
+The original 800’s do best with a tube amp of some sort, while the 800S works very well with a solid-state amp.
 How to choose a Headphone Amp!

 Which of these you go with depends on your budget and if you really want the upgraded sound at a higher cost.
 The original 800 has come down considerably in price, so you might just purchase that and EQ the 6k spike down.
-Keep in mind amp selection like I mentioned as well.
+Keep in mind amp selection as I mentioned as well.
 You’ll definitely want a tube amp for the HD800.
 The best headphone amp for the Sennheiser HD800.